Friendly former residents heartily approve of the renovations.

 This opened the door for hotels, restaurants and stores to be built.

-Apparently, some of its former residents, now in spirit form, also are enjoying the efforts of the owners and manager to clean things up, and restore this historic hotel.
+Apparently, some of its former residents, now in spirit form, are also enjoying the efforts of the owners and manager to clean things up, and restore this historic hotel.

 HISTORY OF MANIFESTATIONS

-Female Entity; called Deborah
+Female Entity Deborah

-Other former residents now in spirit form.
+Other former residents now in spirit form:

 1128 Grant Street